Teeohbee/Teeohbee.github.io/_posts/2016-02-18-My-First-Ticket.md

 Once you've mopped up the tears of frustration after having just deleted all the code you'd been working on for the last few hours/days/weeks - you'll be ready for some TDD!

 It may seem foolish abandoning code that works, but that code was tainted, written while you were exploring and written without the backup of robust tests.
-You're also now in a much better position to write fresh code, you'll know exactly what to test.
-You'll have a chance to write better, cleaner code fresh.
+You're also now in a much better position to write fresh code, you'll know exactly what to test and key aspects to look out for.
+This is the process that helped me get to grips with my first task, and I hope others might find it useful too.

+Bonus steps:

+### 4. ????

+### 5. Profit